Here are five survival techniques on how to purify water in a survival situation.

 - Dig a hole or pit in the ground.

 - Put your container in the center of the hole/pit to collect the condensed water from the solar still.

 - Cover the hole/pit with transparent plastic and secure it tightly by placing dirt or rocks on the plastic around the edges of the hole/pit.

 - Then, place a rock or any heavy object on the center of the clear plastic so that it points towards the container.
 Like a greenhouse, the water in the soil will evaporate and condense on the plastic sheet.
 When it condenses, the water will run down into the cup.

 Tip: You can add some vegetation into your pit/hole to increase the water output.
-You can also pour unclean water in the pit so that it can be distilled and made safe for drinking.
+You can also pour unclean water in the pit to distill it and make it safe for drinking.

 Personally, I prefer to travel with my Berkey light.
 It’s much easier than building your own purification system, not to mention much safer.
 Check it out here.

-If you find yourself in a less than ideal situation, remember these tips for hydration and these wise words from Bear Grylls: “Keep your head about you, use common sense, don’t panic……and above all think outside the box!”
+If you find yourself in a less than ideal situation, remember these tips for hydration and these wise words from Bear Grylls: “Keep your head about you, use common sense, don’t panic and above all think outside the box!”